Zero-Mass Rotating Spacetimes in Four-Dimensional Horava Gravity

 It is interesting to note that the above transformation is exactly the same as (with the corresponding horizon topology) in GR with $\La$ in (\ref{Lambda_eq}) \ci{Cart:73,Henn}.
 This may explain the solution of the cosmological constant $\La$ in (\ref{Lambda_eq}) as that of (\ref{Static_solution}) with the static metric \beq \hat{N}^2=\hat{f}=-1-\f{\La}{3} \hat{r}^2 \eeq which has the same horizon as (\ref{horizon}), $\hat{r}_H=\sqrt{3/(-\La)}$, and the Hawking temperature \beq \hat{T}_H=\f{\hat{f}'|_{r_H}}{4 \pi}=\f{\sqrt{-\La}}{2 \pi \sqrt{3}}, \eeq in agreement with (\ref{Hawking_Temp_H}).
 On the other hand, we note that the ergosphere in the rotating metric (\ref{ergo_KAdS}) is not preserved under the transformation, which may not be strange because of the non-inertial (rotating) property of the transformation (\ref{Diff_F}).
 This can be compared with the appearance of the {\it Rindler} horizon in accelerating (Rindler) coordinates.

-Similarly, one can check that the massless $KdS_4$ metric can be also obtained by the corresponding ${\it Diff}_{\cal F}$ which can be obtained by the analytic continuation (\ref{analytic}) from (\ref{Diff_F}).
-Moreover, due to the $\la$ independence of the solution (\ref{Lambda_eq}), one can discover that the different solutions with different $\la$ ($\la \neq 1/3$) \ci{Lu,Kiri} merge at the massless solutions.
+Similarly, one can check that the {zero-mass} $KdS_4$ metric can be also obtained by the corresponding ${\it Diff}_{\cal F}$ which can be obtained by the analytic continuation (\ref{analytic}) from (\ref{Diff_F}).
+Moreover, due to the independence of {$\la$, as well as $\mu, \nu$, in} the solution (\ref{Lambda_eq}), one can discover that the different {massive} solutions with different $\la$ ($\la \neq 1/3$) \ci{Lu,Kiri} merge at the {zero-mass} solution. {The parameter independence of the {zero-mass} solution would be a natural result since it is just an indication of the {zero-mass} solution as the simplest configuration, {\it i.e.}, vacuum state, in the solution space.
+For example, the massive spherically symmetric solutions have the dependence of $\la$, though they do not have the dependence of $\mu, \nu$ \cite{Keha,Park:0905,Lu,Kiri}.
+Similarly, we expect that the massive rotating solutions, which will be the most general configurations, would depend on $\mu, \nu$, as well as $\la$, generally.}

-Here, it is important to note that there is a non-vanishing Hawking temperature as in (\ref{Hawking_Temp}), which implies that the existence of Hawking radiation even though its mass $M$ vanishes.
-This would indicate the existence of {\it negative mass} black holes by loosing its mass through the Hawking radiation quantum mechanically or the Penrose process in the ergo region (\ref{ergo_KAdS}), (\ref{ergo_KdS}), as well as the usual positive mass black holes by absorbing the accreting (ordinary) matters satisfying the energy conditions.
-It would be an outstanding open problem to find the {\it massive} rotating black holes from the massless rotating solution as a {\it seed} solution via {\it Kerr-Schild}-like method \ci{Kerr-Schild}.
+Here, it is important to note that there is a {{\it positive}} Hawking temperature {for the topological $(k=-1)$ AdS black holes} as in (\ref{Hawking_Temp}) {or (\ref{Hawking_Temp_H})}, which {being a strong indication of} the existence of Hawking radiation even though its mass $M$ vanishes.
+This would indicate the existence of {\it negative mass} black holes by loosing its mass {$\De M=E_{(1)}<0$ with the absorbtion of the negative energy $E_{(1)}<0$ from either a pair of virtual particles just outside the event horizon} {in the Hawking radiation}, or {a pair of split particles in the ergo region (\ref{ergo_KAdS}), (\ref{ergo_KdS})} in the Penrose process, as well as the usual positive mass black holes by {gaining mass $\De M>0$ from} the accreting (ordinary) matters satisfying the energy conditions. {In GR limit, the gravitational stability is proved for the {zero-mass} topological black hole and a stability condition is found for a negative-mass topological black hole as well \cite{Birm:2007}.
+It would be an open question whether the Lorentz-violating effects of \Ho~gravity changes the stability results for the zero or negative-mass topological black hole.}

+It would be an outstanding open problem to find the {\it massive} rotating black holes from the {zero-mass} rotating solution as a {\it seed} solution via {\it Kerr-Schild}-like method{, which treats the Kerr metric as the {zero-mass} rotating solution with the perturbed terms by its mass} \ci{Kerr-Schild}. {The main obstacle is that it is extremely difficult to find a proper ansatz for the solvable differential equations, which are highly nonlinearly coupled PDE in \Ho~gravity, generally.
+This is in contrast to the three-dimensional case where the exact solutions for rotating black holes are obtained directly, without recourse to Kerr-Schild-like method \cite{Park:1207}.}